vamsi-karnam/GAN-Cross-Modal-Mapping/README.md

 ### Methodology

 The model architecture follows the original Pix2Pix GAN formulation with a U-Net generator and PatchGAN discriminator.
+The code was developed using Python 3.6 with TensorFlow 2.0 and OpenCV.
 Two models are evaluated:

 1. Baseline model with default hyperparameters
 2. Modified model with increased batch size